FlipEnergy/redesigned-garbanzo/README.md

 How to install helm3: https://helm.sh/docs/intro/install/

 ### [Helm secrets plugin](https://github.com/jkroepke/helm-secrets)
 I want to avoid spinning up infrastructure like Hashicorp Vault for secret management and manually putting in kubernetes secrets.
 This allows us to encrypt yaml easily so we can commit them into the git repo.
-If you're French and are expecting a key, you may get it to unlock the secrets.
+It uses [sops](https://github.com/mozilla/sops) under the hood which uses GPG keys to encrypt yaml files.
 ```
 # install using
 helm plugin install https://github.com/jkroepke/helm-secrets
 ```

+### GPG
+Hopefully this is already installed.
+We'll need it for encrypting/decrypting the secret yamls.
+You can probably install it for your system fairly easily from a package manager.

 ## Optional

 ### make
 I like to keep a makefile in a project for easy aliases that are maintained and scoped within the project.
-A single easy make command for deployment for example.
-I your computer doesn't have make installed already and don't want to bother installing make, feel free to just run the commands in the Makefile directly.
+This allows for a single, easy make command for deployment for example.
+If your computer doesn't have make installed already and don't want to bother installing make, feel free to just run the commands in the Makefile directly.
 I'll also give command snippits in docs to show you how to deploy.

 ### fly
 fly is the cli tool to interact with concourse such as setting up a pipeline.
 If you want to install it, you can download it from the homepage of the concourse instance (see **Links to Live Project** for link)